jwl-7/c0de_gr1nd/python_explanations/primitive_multiply.md

 </code></pre>

 ## Code Dissection - add
-1. Create a loop that runs while _y_ != 0, which is the case when the sum has been computed
+1. Create a loop that runs while _y_ != 0, which stops when the sum has been computed
     ```python
     while y != 0:
     ```